May contain traces of nut

 - The HD-FOX can access other DLNA/UPnP server devices (including HDR-FOX) and stream from the network as a client, and it is the only client (apart from another HDR-FOX) we know able to negotiate protected access to the HDR-FOX and thus stream recorded HiDef content from it.
 This makes the HD-FOX a very useful remote playback device for another TV in the house: with your HDR-FOX and HD-FOX connected to your home network, all recordings on the HDR-FOX are available to the HD-FOX as standard (no custom firmware necessary).

-- All recordings made by the HD-FOX onto the external drive are encrypted, effectively locked to that specific unit for playback, without the native decryption available on HDR-FOX by USB copy.
+- All recordings made by the HD-FOX onto the external drive are encrypted, effectively locked to that specific unit for playback, and (unlike HDR-FOX) recordings do not decrypt when copied to USB.
 To obtain decrypted recordings which can be streamed using Mediatomb, accessed by a network share, or copied out by FTP (or other means) for use elsewhere, see off-line decryption (click) and/or off-box decryption (click).
-Alternatively (old method), switch the HD-FOX into "HDR Mode" (which runs HDR-FOX code to enable some facilities such as decryption, but is incompatible for making recordings):
+Alternatively (old method), switch the HD-FOX into "HDR Mode" (which runs HDR-FOX code to enable some facilities such as decryption, but is incompatible for making recordings) – see spoiler:

 - Install the custom firmware (for which you also need the external drive - see 1);